chef/chef-web-docs/content/community_contributions.md

 {{< warning >}}

-If you require a response from Chef per the terms of a support level agreement (SLA), please contact [Chef Support](https://www.chef.io/support) directly.
+If you require a response from Chef for each the terms of a support level agreement (SLA), please contact [Chef Support](https://www.chef.io/support) directly.

 {{< /warning >}}